-As mentioned, I didn’t seek out formal mentorship until about three years ago.
+As mentioned, I didn’t seek out formal mentorship until later in my career.
 This was partly because I didn’t know what was available and partly because I wasn’t sure what I would gain/if I could contribute back.
 I finally ended up joining the following three entrepreneur groups:

 Entrepreneurs Organization (EO) Accelerator

 The EO Accelerator is based on a peer mentorship model.
 It is an international organization with chapters all over the world.
 Assuming you meet the base requirements and the values of the organization, the general structure of the program is as follows:

 - Get assigned to an accountability group, which is lead by a mentor/coach who is a full EO member (higher requirements).